-Students who have followed the various extra-curricular units should be able to demonstrate a sound understanding of the relevant topics in their translation and interpreting activities.
-These units are delivered through a combination of lectures and seminars, and are not assessed.
-As indicated above, they are designed to inform and underpin students' work in the other elements of the programme MA In addition to the above, students are expected to use their dissertation/project to demonstrate that they have acquired a comprehensive understanding of the issues and processes involved in some particular aspect of professional work which they have explored in an original way. ➤ Intellectual Skills: Postgraduate Diploma Students who complete the various core and optional units successfully will be able to deal with a range of complex linguistic issues both systematically and creatively.
+These outcomes will be achieved through seminar teaching in groups of 15-20 students and through directed study.
+Students will be assessed through a combination of coursework translation and interpreting tasks, group assignments and final examinations.
+MA In addition to the above, students are expected to use their dissertation/project to demonstrate that they have acquired a comprehensive understanding of the issues and processes involved in some particular aspect of professional work which they have explored in an original way.
+Postgraduate Diploma Students who complete all units successfully will be able to deal with a range of complex linguistic issues both systematically and creatively.
 Students will be able to demonstrate self-direction and originality in tackling and solving problems.
-The most important intellectual skills developed in the programme are: (a) the ability to make the kind of linguistic judgements that will produce a satisfactory end product for the client in terms of a completely accurate and coherent English text; (b) the sophisticated mental and analytical processes required for successful spokenlanguage activities such as interpreting and précis writing.
-These skills are developed gradually through classwork, practice and constructive feedback, and can be deployed when performance is assessed, as described below.
+The most important intellectual skills developed in the programme are: (a) the ability to make the kind of linguistic judgements that will produce a satisfactory end product for the client in terms of a completely accurate and coherent text; (b) the sophisticated mental and analytical processes required for successful interpreting in a business context.
+Intellectual Skills: These skills are developed gradually through classwork, practice and constructive feedback, and can be deployed when performance is assessed, as described below.
 Students will continue to advance their knowledge and understanding, and to develop new skills to a high level.
 MA In addition to the above, the dissertation/project requires students to analyse various key Issues confronting the professional linguist within a clear theoretical framework.
 In doing so, they will acquire and demonstrate further insights into professional practice at the highest level.
-Professional Practical Skills: Postgraduate Diploma Students who complete the various core and optional units successfully will have developed a number of new practical skills in highly specialised areas that provide them with the expertise required for professional work.
+Postgraduate Diploma Professional Practical Skills: Students who complete all units successfully will have developed a number of new practical skills in highly specialised areas that provide them with the expertise required for professional work.
 The programme is chiefly geared to developing practical, professional skills in the two main disciplines it covers.
-By taking part in realistic teaching and learning scenarios such as team translations and editing assignments, a wide range of roleplay interviews, and simulated conferences at which they act as précis writers, students are equipped to cope with actual working conditions and therefore able to demonstrate more effectively the techniques they have been taught.
+By taking part in realistic teaching and learning scenarios such as team translations and editing assignments, students are equipped to cope with actual working conditions and therefore able to demonstrate more effectively the techniques they have been taught.